brendonvan/This-Is-Spotify/README.md

 Kevin: I enjoyed getting a better understanding of routes and working with my teammates, which has been enjoyable and satisfying.
 Working in a group is very different from tackling a solo project, so it was great to experience a different dynamic.

 Jack: I enjoyed coding along with Brendon, especially during the implementation of the Spotify API.
-I also enjoyed working on the front-end side of things like working on the CSS for the 404 page.
+I also enjoyed working on the front-end side of things like working on the CSS for the 404 page

 ---
 ## Contributors